gregheo/iOSDevUK2016/README.markdown

 * **2b-Safety**: Completed playground from part 2 of the workshop covering closure capture.

+* **3a-Classes**: Completed playground from part 3 of the workshop covering the class-based Core Graphics API.

-* **3-Classes**: Completed playground from part 3 of the workshop covering classes & Cocoa.
+* **3b-Classes**: Completed playground from part 3 of the workshop covering the class-based Grand Central Dispatch API.

 * **Intermediate-Swift**: A playground with notes and code mixed together summarizing what was covered in the workshop.
 Makes a good memory refresher for the future!